TheBnl/silverstripe-boilerplate/README.md

 The SilverStripe Boilerplate aims to make it easier to kick of a new SilverStripe project, just download it and get started.

-It is just a collection of config defaults, tools and modules (sass, _ss_environment.php, h5bp, ...) one always needs.

-As of SilverStripe 3.1 this boilerplate requieres [composer](http://getcomposer.org/).

 ## Maintainers
 - Bram de Leeuw [@bramdeleeuw](http://twitter.com/bramdeleeuw)